 Forensic Chemistry

-The program is the result of a cooperative effort of many different departments on and off campus.
+The program is the result of a cooperative effort of many different departments on- and off-campus.
 The result provides students with training in all the various aspects of forensic science.
-Students not only attain a thorough understanding of the science behind the common procedures used in a forensic laboratory, but receive training in the law and medicinal aspects as well.
+Students not only attain a thorough understanding of the science behind common procedures used in a forensic laboratory, but they also receive training in the legal and medicinal aspects as well.
 There are many careers for which this degree may be used.
 Students are qualified to work as a forensic scientist or to begin a career in law or law enforcement.
-We also work closely with the School of Medicine in providing the students accesses to both medical and forensic research.
+We also work closely with the School of Medicine in providing students access to both medical and forensic research.

 Criminal Justice and Criminology